foo123/FILTER.js/readme.md

 * _erode()_ Apply erode filter
 * _dilate()_ Apply dilate filter

 Non Linear Filters cannot be combined very easily since they operate on multiple pixels at a time.
-However using a composite filter, filters can be combined into a filter stack which apply one at a time (see below)
+Use a composite filter (see below)

-In order to use a median filter the following can be used:
+In order to use a median filter do the following:

 ````javascript
 var median=new FILTER.NonLinearFilter().median(3);  // 3x3 median
 ````

-To apply the filter to an image use (this is NEW in 0.3+ version)
+To apply the filter to an image do (as of 0.3+ version)

 ````javascript
 median.apply(image);   // image is a FILTER.Image instance, see examples